-When legalized sports betting becomes available in North Carolina, Tar Heels odds will be a huge market at every NC online sportsbook.
+When legalized sports betting becomes available in North Carolina (just in time for March Madness), Tar Heels odds will be a huge market at every NC sports betting site.
 Below, check out current UNC basketball odds for their upcoming games and to win the next NCAA tournament.

 This week’s UNC point spread odds

 See the odds feed below for current Tar Heel game lines from regulated North Carolina online sportsbooks.
-Click any odds to go directly to the corresponding sportsbook, claim your NC online sportsbook bonus, and bet.
+Click any odds to go directly to the corresponding sportsbook, claim your NC sportsbook promo, and bet.

 UNC basketball NCAA Tournament odds